kairosity/mp4-lionize/testing.md

 Testing Process:

-- Navigate to and view, the "Your Reviews" Page.
+- Navigated to and viewed, the "Your Reviews" Page.
-- Click on the "Edit" button.
+- Clicked on the "Edit" button.
-- Click on "Cancel" to check functionality.
+- Clicked on "Cancel" to check functionality.
-- Click back into Edit.
+- Clicked back into Edit.
-- Make any changes to the review.
+- Made any changes to the review.
-- Click on Update Review
+- Clicked on Update Review
-- Verify the changes have been made on the review page and on the product details page.
+- Verified the changes were made on the review page and on the product details page.

 <br>